Xavopls/IBKR-Dashboard/README.md

 POST /sync/trades?from=11-05-2026&to=15-05-2026
 ```

 Trades are deduplicated by `ibkr_execution_id`.
-If an existing execution is imported again, the row is updated so newer parsed fields such as FX rate and base-currency amounts can be backfilled.
+If an existing execution is imported again, the row is updated so parsed fields such as FX rate and base-currency amounts can be backfilled.

 ### `POST /sync/pnl`